 .
 International electives are encouraged.

 As the US population ages, serving the geriatric population plays an increasing role in family medicine.
 The Heritage Valley Family Residency Program is uniquely geared to prepare graduates to be experts in providing care to the elderly across all settings.
 In addition to having geriatric patients assigned to each resident at the Family Medicine Center, PGY-2 and PGY-3 residents provide longitudinal care for patients at a skilled nursing facility.
 The geriatric curriculum is augmented by formal rotations at a community geriatric center, specialized workshops and supervision by a geriatrician.
+Residents also have the opportunity to participate in a formal Geriatrics Track during their PGY-2 and PGY-3 years.

 The Heritage Valley Family Medicine Residency Program has a long history of excellence in behavioral science training for family physicians.
 The training is longitudinal including regularly scheduled appointments with patients experiencing a broad range of mental health concerns that typically present in primary care.
 Patients are seen in the behavioral science clinic under supervision of a licensed psychologist.
 Goals of the curriculum are to develop basic counseling skills, familiarity with the common psychiatric conditions that present to primary care, expertise in using psychotropic medications and competence in dealing with psychiatric emergencies.